MS-086: Kathrine Kressmann Taylor (Rood) papers

-Desiring to move from New York to raise their children in the country, Kathrine Kressmann Taylor and her husband moved, in 1947, to an orchard farm in Adams County, Pennsylvania.
+With the desire to leave New York and raise their children in the country, Kathrine Kressmann Taylor and her husband moved in 1947 to an orchard farm in Adams County, Pennsylvania.
 Shortly thereafter, she took a guest lectureship position at Gettysburg College.
-In 1953, after the death of her husband, Elliot, she went to work full-time and continued to teach composition, literature and creative writing – a career that would last until 1966.
+After the death of her husband, Elliot, she went to work full-time and continued to teach composition, literature and creative writing – a career that would last until 1966.
+She would also be one of the first two women granted tenure by Gettysburg College in 1954.
 She continued to write as well, composing such notable works as “The Blown Rose” and “The Pale Green Fishes” that were published in magazines such as Woman’s Day, London Magazine, and Argosy.
-When Kathrine Kressmann Taylor retired from Gettysburg College in 1966, she did so as the first woman granted tenure.
-She was later made Professor Emerita of English
+In 1966 Kathrine Kressmann Taylor retired from Gettysburg College, and was later made Professor Emerita of English.

-Experiences of Italy during a sabbatical prompted Kathrine Kressman Taylor to depart for Florence after her retirement with the intention of continuing her writing.
+Taylor’s experiences of Italy during a sabbatical prompted her to go to Florence upon her retirement with the intention of continuing her writing there.
 The voyage brought an encounter John Rood, sculptor and professor at the University of Minnesota, who would later become her second husband.
 Her sojourn in Italy allowed her to witness such catastrophic events as the flood of the Arno in 1966.
 Taylor’s record of those days passed in Florence observing the events as they unfolded later became Diary of Florence in Flood, also published in England under the title Florence: Ordeal by Water.

-Kathrine Kressmann Taylor (Rood) and her husband divided their years between Minnesota and a villa in Val di Pesa near Florence known as Il Palazzaccio.
-She would continue this even after the death of John Rood in 1974.
+Kathrine Kressmann Taylor (Rood) and her husband divided the year between Minnesota and a villa in Val di Pesa near Florence known as Il Palazzaccio.
+She would continue to do so even after the death of John Rood in 1974.
 In 1978 she completed Storm on a Rock, an unpublished work that deals with the aftermath of the German occupation and the Resistance.
 For the 50th anniversary of the liberation of the World War II concentration camps, Story Press reissued Address Unknown.
 Kathrine Kressmann Taylor (Rood) passed away in 1996 after a year that saw the rebirth of her first published work that gave such profound witness to the events of its time.

 Scope and Content notes: